renegade-fi/typescript-sdk/examples/gas-sponsorship/README.md

 ## What's happening?

-Currently this example follows the same flow as the external match example:
+This example demonstrates how to execute trades with gas sponsorship enabled.
+The flow is similar to a regular external match (see [external-match](../external-match/README.md)), but with the key difference that the transaction is routed through a gas sponsorship contract that refunds gas costs to the configured address.

+Here's how it works:

-1. Gets a quote for a trade
+1. Gets a quote for a match
-2. Assembles the quote into a bundle
+2. Assembles the quote into a bundle with `requestGasSponsorship` set to true
-3. Submits the transaction to the chain

-This will be updated with gas sponsorship specific functionality in future updates.
+3. The bundle includes routing through the gas sponsorship contract
+4. At the end of the transaction, the gas sponsorship contract will refund the gas costs to the configured address.

+### Refund Address
+The refund address is configurable; if not specified, the transaction will refund `tx.origin`.